 When you’re looking for a contractor, don’t forget to ask whether excavation is included in the estimate they give you.
 This way, you can budget accordingly to avoid hidden surprises.

 While a plunge pool might not cost as much as a traditional pool (and certainly less than a natural one), that doesn’t mean you won’t have to worry about hidden costs.
-From calculating the size and construction materials to figuring out the maintenance and labor, there’s a lot to think about.
+There’s a lot to think about, from calculating the size and construction materials to figuring out the maintenance and labor.

-Even if it feels a little intimidating at first, a lot of planning, communication, and an accurate estimate can go a long way toward making sure you’re budgeting the right amount for your plunge pool cost.
+Even if it feels a little intimidating initially, a lot of planning, communication, and an accurate estimate can go a long way toward ensuring you’re budgeting the right amount for your plunge pool.